Restioson/xtra/README.md

 A tiny (<1k LOC) actor framework.
 It is modelled around Actix (copyright and license [here](https://github.com/Restioson/xtra/blob/master/LICENSE-ACTIX)).
 It's probably best to not use this production.

 ## Features
+- Small and lightweight: it only depends on `futures` by default.
 - Asynchronous and synchronous responders
 - Simple asynchronous message handling interface which allows `async`/`await` syntax (no more `ActorFuture` - asynchronous responders just return `impl Future`)